 Could you come up with a piece of content, the start of a campaign to get people thinking about their own and others’ mental health this week?

 And thinking about you, if you are worried about someone (maybe you’ve seen them start to act differently, or you’ve seen them struggle with tasks or situations they wouldn’t normally), then ask the question – are you OK?

 If they protest, push them – ask if they’re sure.
 If you know them well and you’re pretty sure they’ve been acting differently, you could go one step further and tell them “I don’t think you’re very well.”
 It might be just the push they need to realise it and start to get better.

 I think you’ll be surprised at the conversation that will open up and the positive impact you can have.

-Guest blog by Jo Hooper, founder of mad and sad club
+Guest blog by Jo Hooper, founder of mad and sad club for Alive!

 If you’re struggling with any of the issues mentioned here, then please remember you’re not alone.
 There’s loads of support and advice available, so never feel afraid to seek help.
 A great place to start is by using the support you might have at work – EAP schemes are great and often will give you access to counselling or therapy quickly.
 If you have private healthcare, use it – don’t be afraid to call them.
 Seeing your GP can also help, particularly with medication or take a look at the NHS website mood zone.